ComposioHQ/composio/python/swe/README.md

 NOTE: By default, the SWE-agent runs on docker.
 If you want to run it locally, you can do so by changing the workspace_env in the `agent/agent.py` file.

+Run it using `python agent/main.py` which will ask you to give the repo name and issue.
+Run the benchmark using `python agent/benchmark.py`.

 ## Adding a new tool.

 Check https://docs.composio.dev/sdk/python/local_tools to add a new local tool, which you can use inside the agent.